 Dylan Cleaver: NZ's World Cup hopes rest on one man - and it's not Kane Williamson

-French cut: The call that changed the course of NZ cricket history
+The Boxing Day moment that changed the course of NZ cricket history

 It has three professional, internationally played formats and a bunch of other representative and grassroots strains, from two-day to 10-over slogs.